 Rockholes Indigenous Print and Leather cross-body bag

-A lovingly handcrafted and fun cross-body bag made with a beautiful original screen-print by Aboriginal artist Alice Nampitjinpa Dixon from Ikuntji Arts (hand printed by Publisher Textiles) and a gorgeous patent golden leather back with top-stitched detail.
+A lovingly handcrafted and fun cross-body bag made with a beautiful original screen-print by Aboriginal artist Alice Nampitjinpa Dixon from Ikuntji Arts (hand printed by Publisher Textiles) and a gorgeous sparkly silver grey leather back with top-stitched detail.

 I love the vibrant colours in Alice's print, and to own this lovingly made bag, you also can have a little piece of her story: